 - Obtain clearance to work inside U.S. Navy operations areas:

 - Ensure that each participating scientist has entered all required information for this cruise on the Scripps cruise planning portal

 - Submit (through the portal) your agreement with our policies regarding maintaining a respectful work environment and zero tolerance of drugs & alcohol on board

-- Watch the video: Shipboard Civility: Fostering a Respectful Workplace Environment, produced by NOAA in collaboration with the NSF, which is required viewing for ships in the U.S. Academic Research Fleet.
+- Watch the videos Shipboard Civility: Fostering a Respectful Workplace Environment, a two-video series produced by NOAA and the NSF, which are required viewing for all participants embarking aboard UNOLS-designated vessels.